Night School poster

 The inciting incident occurs at 13 minutes when Teddy accidentally blows up his workplace while trying to use a propane tank, destroying his job and livelihood in one explosive moment.
 He loses everything he's built through hustling..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Teddy walks into night school and commits to getting his GED.
+This shows the protagonist's commitment to Teddy walks into night school and commits to getting his GED.
 He encounters his old high school nemesis Stewart, now the principal, and meets strict teacher Carrie, who won't let him coast by., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat The class takes a practice GED test and Teddy fails miserably.
 Carrie identifies that he has a learning disability (dyscalculia and dyslexia).
 The stakes raise as Teddy realizes charm alone won't get him through - he needs actual help and hard work., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.